nasa/fmdtools/examples/Examples.rst

   - Analysis using Basic analysis/results processing capabilities

+ - `Urban Drone Demo <../examples/multirotor/Urban_Drone_demo.ipynb>`_ is helpful for understanding how to set up gridworlds using :class:`fmdtools.define.coords.Coords` and an Environment class.

 - `Multirotor Optimization <../examples/multirotor/Multirotor_Optimization.ipynb>`_ shows how the design, operations, and contingency management of a system can be co-optimized with the :class:`fmdtools.sim.search.ProblemInterface` class.

 - The support files include various implementations of the drone model.